+Quantifying uncertainty in the contribution of mesopelagic fishes to the biological carbon pump in the Northeast Atlantic Ocean

+Helena McMonagle1,2*, Joel K. Llopiz2, Amy E. Maas3, Deborah K. Steinberg4, Annette F. Govindarajan2, and Timothy E. Essington1

+1 University of Washington, School of Aquatic and Fishery Sciences, 1122 NE Boat St, Seattle, WA, USA

+2 Woods Hole Oceanographic Institution, Biology Department, 266 Woods Hole Rd, Woods Hole, MA, USA

+3 Bermuda Institute of Ocean Sciences, School of Ocean Futures, Arizona State University, 17 Biological Station, St. Georges, Bermuda

+4 Virginia Institute of Marine Science, William & Mary, Gloucester Point, VA, USA

+* Corresponding author.
+Email: helena.mcmonagle@wellesley.edu

 Appendix A. DNA barcoding

 A subset of fish was barcoded to confirm the morphological species identifications.
 For these, a small piece of muscle tissue was dissected from the specimens, being careful to avoid external fish surfaces and gut areas.
 The tissues were placed in sterile 1.5 ml microcentrifuge tubes and stored in a -80 freezer until the DNA could be extracted.
 Genomic DNA was extracted with DNEasy Extraction Kits (Qiagen, Germantown, MD, USA) and a portion of the COI gene was amplified with PCR (Govindarajan et al., 2023; Quigley et al., 2023).
 Primer sets included Fish F1/R1 or Fish F2/R2 (Ward et al., 2005) or HCO/LCO (Folmer et al., 1994) (Table S2).
 The PCR consisted of 95°C for 3 minutes, 35 cycles of 95°C for 30 seconds, 48°C for 30 seconds, 72°C for 1 minute, and 72°C for 5 minutes.
 Amplicons were visualized on 1.2% agarose gels stained with GelRed (Biotium, Hayward, CA, USA) and purified with Qiaquick PCR purification kits (Qiagen, Germantown, MD, USA).
 Purified DNA concentration was determined with a Nanodrop ND-1000 spectrophotometer (Thermo Fisher Scientific, Waltham, MA, USA).
 Amplicons were sequenced in both directions at Eurofins Genomics.
 Raw sequence data was analyzed and consensus sequences were generated in the Geneious v.9.0.5 software platform (Biomatters, Inc).
 Sequences were compared to reference sequences in GenBank using BLAST.
 Matches with >98% identity over at least 90% of the sequence length were considered species identifications.
 DNA barcodes were deposited in GenBank (Table S2).